noviscient/Factsheet-Wiki/README.md

 <details>
   <summary>
-      <a id="section6.7"> Tail CoRWelation (Market Index) </a>
+      <a id="section6.7"> Tail Correlation (Market Index) </a>
   </summary>

   ### Description
-  Refers to the coRWelation between the extreme events or outliers of the strategy and the market.
+  Refers to the correlation between the extreme events or outliers of the strategy and the market.
 The market will depend on the geography where the strategy is denominated and the market traded.
   ### Formula(words)
   1. Standardise the returns for series $i$ at each time $t$, Z_{i, t} where i is the `strat` or `mkt`:
   $$\ Z_{i, t} = \frac{R_{i,t}}{\sigma_i} $$